A container ship gets stuck in a canal.

 Here’s how the right order management system (OMS) can mitigate cost and customer frustration during manufacturing and distribution emergencies.

 1. Automate Cross-Channel Fulfillment Including Ship from Store

-Capacity constraints at one location can quickly turn into fulfillment opportunity at another with the right strategy in place.
+Capacity constraints at one location can quickly turn into fulfillment opportunity at another with the right strategy (and fulfillment routing technology) in place.
 If there’s one thing the COVID-19 pandemic taught retailers, it’s that fulfillment can take place wherever necessary – including stores and seldom-used distribution centers.

 Keeping your fulfillment strategy flexible between stores and distribution centers reduces burden from overwhelmed or closed locations and can actually be more profitable depending on shipping proximity and product type.
 Even during emergency scenarios, the highest-margin cross-channel fulfillment path can be automatically identified and routed based on business rules set in your OMS.